-- a) in order to account for the evolving geographical composition of trade flows, the matrix of weights referring to the period 1999-2001 is used in the time series from the start (January 1993) up to December 2004, while the subsequent observations use the weighting matrix for 1999-2001; - b) for each outlet market, the competitive pressure of local producers is also taken into account.
+- a) in order to account for the evolving geographical composition of trade flows, the matrix of weights referring to the period 1999-2001 is used in the time series from the start up to December 2004, while the subsequent observations use the weighting matrix for 1999-2001; - b) for each outlet market, the competitive pressure of local producers is also taken into account.

-As of the report "Balance of Payments and International Investment Position" published in May 2018 Venezuela is excluded from the set of trading partners due to the interruption of the dissemination of official data on prices for this country; the indicators are computed since January 1993 for every country vis-à-vis 60 trading partners.
+As of the 'Balance of Payments and International Investment Position' report published in May 2018, Venezuela is excluded from the set of trading partners due to the interruption of the dissemination of official data on prices for that country; the indicators are computed from the start for every country vis-à-vis 60 trading partners.
 The impact of the exclusion of Venezuela on the indicators of the main euro-area countries is limited.